fordyyyx/strava-analysis-jun26/README.md

 ---

+### 02 Fitness Trend

+**Question:** For runs only, has my aerobic fitness improved over time - specifically, at the same level of effort has my pace or distance increased year on year

+**Approach:** Firstly I removed any anomalous or unreliable data (any overly slow runs or months with less than 3 runs in) and calculated paces to give a comparable metric.
+Then averaged these paces and heart rates out over the months to give us comparable time periods.
+Finally I calculated an efficiency score.

-*Further analyses in progress — fitness trend over time, activity mix by season, and training consistency patterns.*
+*Further analyses in progress — activity mix by season, and training consistency patterns.*

 ## Setup